albar965/littlenavmap-manual/en/CONNECT.md

 * `Disconnect`: Disconnects the current session and stops automatic reconnect.
 * `Connect`: Tries to connect.
 An error dialog will be shown if no connection can be established. _Little Navmap_ will constantly try again if `Connect automatically` is enabled.
 * `Close`: Closes the dialog without any changes to the current connection status.
 * `Connect automatically`: _Little Navmap_ will try to connect constantly if this is enabled.
+This is the recommended setting.
   * All connection attempts will stop immediately if you deselect this button.
   * You have to click `Connect` to start the automatic connection attempts after checking this button.
 * `Update Time Interval`: Allowed range is 50 milliseconds up to 1 second. _Little Navmap_ fetches data from Flight Simulator using this time interval.
 Increase this value if you experience stutters or lag in the simulator.
 A lower value will result in more fluid map updates in _Little Navmap_.